dldemoks/DLE-Billing/README.md

 DataLife Engine
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте все файлы.
+To install the module, download all the files.
-Далее следуйте прилагаемой инструкции.
+Then follow the attached instructions.

-Поддержка версии CMS DataLife Engine 14.3 - Billing 0.7.2
+Support for CMS DataLife Engine 14.3 - Billing 0.7.2